Philosophy of mind

+The problems of physicalist theories of the mind have led some contemporary philosophers to assert that the traditional view of substance dualism should be defended.
+From this perspective, this theory is coherent, and problems such as "the interaction of mind and body" can be rationally resolved.

 Mind–body problem

 The mind–body problem concerns the explanation of the relationship that exists between minds, or mental processes, and bodily states or processes.
 The main aim of philosophers working in this area is to determine the nature of the mind and mental states/processes, and how—or even if—minds are affected by and can affect the body.

 Perceptual experiences depend on stimuli that arrive at our various sensory organs from the external world, and these stimuli cause changes in our mental states, ultimately causing us to feel a sensation, which may be pleasant or unpleasant.
-Someone's desire for a slice of pizza, for example, will tend to cause that person to move his or her body in a specific manner and in a specific direction to obtain what he or she wants.
+For example, someone's desire for a slice of pizza will tend to cause that person to move his or her body in a specific manner and direction to obtain what he or she wants.
 The question, then, is how it can be possible for conscious experiences to arise out of a lump of gray matter endowed with nothing but electrochemical properties.

 A related problem is how someone's propositional attitudes (e.g. beliefs and desires) cause that individual's neurons to fire and muscles to contract.
 These comprise some of the puzzles that have confronted epistemologists and philosophers of mind from the time of René Descartes.